ray-project/ray/doc/source/user-profiling.rst

       list2.append(func.remote())
     ray.get(list2)

-Finally, as a demonstration of Ray's parallelism abilities, let's create a third version **ex3** where the driver calls a second time-consuming remote function in between each call to ``func()``:
+Finally, for an example that's not so parallelizable, let's create a third version **ex3** where the driver has to call a local function in between each call to the remote function ``func()``:

 .. code-block:: python

-  # Some other time-consuming remote function
-  @ray.remote
+  # A local function executed on the driver, not on Ray
     def other_func():
-      time.sleep(0.2)
+      time.sleep(0.3)

   def ex3():
     list3 = []
     for i in range(5):
-      other_func.remote()
+      other_func()
       list2.append(func.remote())
     ray.get(list3)